LowLevelFEM

 • Elements and order: standard line/triangle/quad/tetra/hex/pyramid/wedge with Lagrange order up to 10.

-• Matrices: stiffness K, mass M (lumped or consistent), proportional damping C (Rayleigh/Caughey), heat conduction/capacity, latent heat, and convection matrices/vectors.
+• Matrices: stiffness K, mass M (lumped or consistent), proportional damping C (Rayleigh/Caughey), heat conduction/capacity, latent heat, convection matrices/vectors, and generic Poisson-type operators for scalar and vector fields.

 • Loads and constraints: nodal and distributed loads on physical groups; function-based loads and temperature BCs; elastic supports; initial displacement/velocity/temperature.